AnnAnnFryingPan/python-novice-inflammation/setup.md

 If there are already files in `C:\Work`, just go ahead and delete them first.

 2. Extract the contents of the zip file (right click, Extract All).
-Double clicking on the file simply previews the files - it doesn't extract them.
+Double clicking on the zip file simply previews the contents --- it doesn't extract them.
 	![](../fig/extract.png)

 3. If all goes well, you should see a `data` folder within your extracted folder.